felipecrs/semantic-release-vsce/README.md

 [![Greenkeeper](https://badges.greenkeeper.io/raix/semantic-release-vsce.svg)](https://greenkeeper.io/)
 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

-Semantic release plugin for vs code extensions
+Semantic release plugin for Visual Stuio Code extensions

-NOTE: This package is still experimental - `semantic-release` multi plugins are not released

 #### Add config to package.json

+Use `semantic-release-vsce` as part of `verifyConditions` and `publish`.
+For `getLastRelease` you should use `@semantic-release/git` (instead of the default npm implementation).

 ```json
 {